Previous Chapter: Getting Set Up

 Now we know our way around the interface, or at least the tiny portion of it that we need to understand.
 Before we get in too deep, make sure to go up to the top menu and choose File → Save, so that you can keep your progress in the event something goes amiss.
 You probably will want to keep doing this at regular intervals.

-We’re working with vectors in Blender, just like we work with vectors in other programs like InkScape or Adobe Illustrator.
-To see what I mean, let’s select the cube, by either right clicking directly on it, or left clicking on its name in the Outliner.
+We’re working with vectors in Blender, just like we work with vectors in other programs like InkScape, ArcMap, or Adobe Illustrator.
+To see what I mean, let’s select the cube, by either left clicking directly on it, or on its name in the Outliner.
 Then hit Tab to go into Edit Mode.
 Notice that Blender is showing us that this cube is made of eight vertices connected together.
 These 3D vector objects are called meshes in Blender.

 In Edit Mode, we could make some adjustments to these vertices and deform our cube, though we don’t really need to right now.
-Feel free to right-click vertices and move them if you want to play around; it’s fine it the cube ends up deformed.
-Hit Tab again to go back to Object Mode, or select it from the dropdown menu on the bottom bar.
-We’ll need to switch again between Edit and Object Modes later on, so remember that one.
+This is just for you to get a better sense of what’s going on behind the scenes.
+Feel free to click on vertices and move them (with the shortcut G) if you want to play around; it’s fine it the cube ends up deformed.
+Hit Tab again to go back to Object Mode, or select it from the dropdown menu on the top bar.

 Next Chapter: The Plane